API Reference

 Errors

-• Throws a MissingMethodImplementation if the getHyperparametersNumber method is not implemented for the given model type.
+• Throws a MissingMethodImplementation if the get_hyperparameters_number method is not implemented for the given model type.

 source